 I would categorize those situations as first, impulse buys you (often) regret and second, impulse/spontaneous buys that make you happy!
 Here is how I came to my new project: The ‘Norway Sweater’:

 Almost 1 month ago, I went shopping with a friend.
-As she was looking for wool, we went to a art supply shop in the city center (idee).
+As she was looking for wool, we went to a art supply shop in the city center of Leipzig (idee).
 I didn’t want some wool, because I still had some and I just bought some really expensive one from weareknitters.
 The shops provides a juge storage of wool in every kind you can think of, so it’s always tempting to buy something.
 Generally, I’m disciplined (at least with spending money), I always think about what I need and want and most of the time I don’t do impulsive shopping.

 As most of the time includes an exception for sometimes by definition; this day was a ‘sometimes day’.
 A big sign screamed SALE at everyone who entered the shop and so, a lot of people were there, looking for a good deal.
 So, we did, but while I was helping my friend to find a wool she needs and likes, I was also unconsciously looking for myself and my eyes always stopped at a single ball of wool in something I would call old or antique pink.
 And it looked so soft and warm and I wanted it!
 And the moment I touched it strengthened this need.
 My friend couldn’t make a choice and as she tended to leave the shop, I spontaneously decided to make a cardigan, sweater or whatever out of this wool.
 I would find a nice pattern, but I wanted this wool.
 So, I looked for some more balls of this old pink color, but unfortunately, I held the last one already in my hand.
 S, I added some white and brownish balls, too, and went to the checkout.
 Very happy with a smile on my face!